astral-projects/gomoku-web/code/js/README.md

 authentication, will redirect the user to the desired resource.
 If the resource is not found, the application will redirect the user to the home page.

+## React Context

+The [React Context](https://react.dev/learn/typescript#typing-usecontext) is used to share data between components without having to pass properties through all of them in a given subtree of React nodes.

+The context is used to share the following data:

+- User logged-in information, that can be accessed through the `useCurrentUser` and `useSetUser` hooks, to consult and update the user information, respectively; Such hooks are used in the beginning of the application to check if the user is logged-in and update the user information when the user logs-in or logs-out;

+## Webpack Configuration

+To establish communication with the backend API, the webpack dev server has been set up to route all requests through a proxy to the backend API.
+This configuration helps circumvent CORS issues and requires no additional configuration on the backend side.

+The fallback page is set to the `index.html` file, which is the entry point of the application.

+Details mentioned above can be seen in the [webpack.config.js](./webpack.config.js) file.

 ## Authentication

 The user authentication is done in the `Login` or `Register` pages.